tigattack/blog.tiga.tech/content/posts/disable-the-password-complexity-for-active-directory-on-a-domain-controller/index.md

 I recently ran into an issue where I couldn't change the password of an account in AD from one of the Domain Controllers.
 I realised it's because it has a different Group Policy than other computers.

 1. Open Group Policy Management (`gpmc.msc`).
-2. Expand your forest, expand the Domains container, expand your domain, and then right click on the Domain Controllers container.
+2. Expand your forest, expand the Domains container, expand your domain, and then right-click on the Domain Controllers container.
 3. Pick *"Create a GPO in this domain, and Link it here..."*.
 4. Pick a name for your GPO (e.g. *"Disable Password Complexity Rules"*) and click OK.